jmcelroy5/Biking-Across-the-US/_posts/2014-04-16-a-campground-in-the-sky.md

 categories:
 excerpt: "####Journal entry from day 2 of the mini bike trip:

 WOW, what an intense and fantastic day!
 Probably more intense than I anticipated, but there were so many beautiful, wonderful moments.
 I got a leisurely start this morning at China Camp.
-I putzed around making breakfast and packing up my wet tent while trail runners and mountain bikers whizzed by the trail right next to my campsite."
+I putzed around making breakfast and packing up my wet tent while trail runners and mountain bikers whizzed by the trail right next to my campsite.
+"
 ---
 ####Journal entry from day 2 of the mini bike trip: